 While the divorce proceeding was pending, the U.S. Supreme Court ruled in Obergefell.
 Paradoxically, that validated the McLaughlins’ marriage, and simultaneously made clear that they could get divorced.
 But the Supreme Court had not yet specifically ruled on parentage questions.

 A Tucson judge ruled that Arizona’s parentage law gave Suzan rights to custody and visitation.
-Kimbelry appealed, and the Arizona Supreme Court decided the question last week.
+Kimberly appealed, and the Arizona Supreme Court decided the question last week.

 Same-sex parents entitled to marital presumptions